parkerellis/Power-of-Friendship_SportsEcon/README.md

 # Power-of-Friendship_SportsEcon
-# MLB Playoff Chemistry Analysis
+# Does the “Power of Friendship”Lead to Playoff Success in Major League Baseball?

 This repository contains the code and data pipeline used to construct the "teammate mention frequency" proxy for team chemistry, **The Power of Friendship**, in MLB playoff games  to estimate its effect on game outcomes.
 The project compiles extensive information from **332 postseason games** played between 2014 and 2024 (excluding 2020), including interview transcripts from players and coaches.